Thanks to the support of

 - Meet the set industry requirements of the specific award entered

-- Be able to demonstrate significant change and growth over the 2016/17 Financial Year
+- Be able to demonstrate significant change and growth since January 2020.

-- Meet the definition of ‘Emerging’ (aside from those nominating for the Agenda Setter of the Year Award) See definition above.
+- Meet the definition of ‘Emerging’ (aside from those nominating for the Agenda Setter of the Year Award or the ‘Fronline Hero’ awards) See definition above.

-Offer clear and specific examples relevant to the designated awards assessment time period – the 2016/17 Financial Year
+To do that, we suggestion that you firstly offer clear and specific examples relevant to the designated awards assessment time period – the past 18 months.
+And also:

 - Get to the point quickly: Your story is important, but it’s the results you can demonstrate that will ultimately see your application shine